geerlingguy/drupal-container/README.md

     docker run -d -p 80:80 -v $PWD/web:/var/www/html:rw,delegated geerlingguy/drupal

 Then visit [http://localhost/](http://localhost/), and (after Drupal is downloaded and expanded) you should see the Drupal installer!
+You can drop the volume mount (`-v`) for a much faster startup, but then the codebase is downloaded and stored inside the container, and will vanish when you stop it.

 ### Push the image to Docker Hub